CodeYourFuture/syllabus-archive/js-core-2/lesson7.md

 When we are you solving a problem, one of your main decisions as a developer is to choose the data structures you will use to solve it.
 So when do you use an Array and when do you use an Object.

+> "Bad programmers worry about the code.
+Good programmers worry about data structures and their relationships."
+> Linus Torvalds

-> Let's talk about the differences between Arrays and Objects - when can you use or the other
+> Let's talk about the differences between Arrays and Objects - when can you use or the other.
+As a general rule of thumb:

 1. Does the order of data matter?
 Then use Arrays.
 2. Can the data be organised by a label?
 Then use Objects.